transcriptionpro/wuc-new/_posts/2016-01-22-bitcoin-cold-storage-guide.md

 authorurl: /jordan-tuwiner/
 description: Learn how to secure your bitcoins offline.
 published: true
-seotitle: Secure Bitcoin Cold Storage with Paper, Hardware & Software Wallets
+seotitle: Secure Bitcoin Cold Storage with Paper, Hardware and Software Wallets
 ---
 Bitcoin cold storage is achieved when Bitcoin private keys are created and stored in a secure offline environment.
 Cold storage is important for anyone with bitcoin holdings.
 Online computers are vulnerable to hackers and should not be used to store a significant amount of bitcoins.